dchaws/DrawGraph/README.md

 You must use latex and not pdflatex.

-## Drawing all examples
+## Drawing Examples

 To draw all the example graphs:

     cd Examples
     for i in mat*.txt;do ../drawgraph -H < $i > ${i/txt/tex};latex ${i/txt/tex};dvipdf ${i/txt/dvi};done

-## Edge-edge adjacency to vertex-vertex adjacency
+## Edge-edge Adjacency to Vertex-Vertex Adjacency

 The program arr2mat is a utility to convert a list of directed edges to an adjacency matrix format.